 - Low-Sodium.
 Perfect if you are following a low-sodium diet!

 - Super Tasty.
-Most recipes call for only 1 tsp of pumpkin spice, but from my own experience, it is really not enough!
-People are used to eating “Starbucks level” pumpkin spice goods and using only a teaspoon just doesn’t cut it!
+Most recipes call for only 1 teaspoon of pumpkin spice, but from my own experience, it is really not enough!
+People are used to eating "Starbucks level" pumpkin spice goods and using only a teaspoon just doesn't cut it!

 How Can I Make My Own Pumpkin Spice?